syncfusion-content/xamarin-docs/Xamarin/SfCarousel/getting-started.md

 ## Set Desire Item to be Selected

 `SelectedIndex` property sets the Selected Item index value of SfCarousel control to bring the particular item to center of the screen.

-N> The `SelectedIndex` property will be 0 by default
+The items can be populated as described [above](#add-carousel-Items)

 {% tabs %}

 {% highlight C# %}

+	SfCarousel carousel = new SfCarousel();
 	carousel.SelectedIndex=2;

 {% endhighlight %}